SwetaSengupta/SwetaSengupta.github.io/aboutme.md

 a Senior Travel Consultant in Sam’s Travel, London, United Kingdom.
 Prior to that, I have worked as a manager in various respected organizations in India, in event management and in the national press.

+Worked as a clinical psychologist for National Health Trust(NHS), UK

 ## Education